GianlucaFuwa/MetaSchwinger.jl/README.md

 ```
 **!
 Make sure to specify the number of CPU-threads to be equal to or more than the amount of instances when using Parallel Tempering!**

-**!
-Make sure to use the same Physics and Metapotential parameters for build- and measurement-run !**

 Measurements are outputted as .txt files in the chosen directories; you can use them to make plots as you wish.